TarasIT/followers-counter/README.md

 FOLLOWERS COUNTER

-In this cards you can subscribe and unsubscribe with your choice saving
+In these cards you can subscribe and unsubscribe with your choice saving